openhab/openhab-docs/configuration/persistence.md

 **Example**
 To persist an Item called `Lights` in an rrd4j database, you would enter the following:
 `Lights.persist("rrd4j")`

+The most useful methods of the HistoricItem object returned by some queries, are `.state` and `.getTimestamp`

 ### Date and Time Extensions